 To aid in forecasting efforts, meteorologists utilize visualizations called spaghetti models (also sometimes known as spaghetti plots).
 To a lay person, spaghetti models look like, well, a bunch of spaghetti strands thrown randomly against a wall.
 In reality, though, spaghetti plots are a method of combining information from a variety of predictive models onto one map, to come up with a picture of a hurricane's potential track.

-"Each model that is used to predict hurricane paths — and in many cases intensity — can have that path plotted on a map," explains Daniel J. Leathers.
+"Each model that is used to predict hurricane paths — and in many cases intensity — can have that path plotted on a map," Daniel J. Leathers explained when we spoke to him in 2019.
 He's a professor and director of the Meteorology and Climatology program at the University of Delaware, who also serves as Delaware State Climatologist and as a co-director of the Delaware Environmental Observing System.
 "All a spaghetti plot does is take the results from all of these models and plot all of them on the same map."

 The lines on the chart indicate the different paths projected by the various models, which have varying degrees of reliability.
 "The models include dynamical models (using the physics of the atmosphere), statistical models and in some cases analogue models to predict the coming movement of an individual storm," Leathers explains.
 "These models come from meteorological organizations from all across the globe — places like the National Weather Service, the British Met Office, universities and so on.
 Some models are certainly thought to be better than others.
 They are very different in how they make predictions, and in what they are best at."